 Alternatively, you can right-click anywhere on the page and click the View page source option.
 The wording may be slightly different depending on your web browser.

-5. Using Google Analytics Debugger
+4. Use Google Analytics Debugger

 You can turn on Analytics debug mode by clicking on the extension icon in your extension bar.

 After enabling it, go to your website.
 Then, right click and select Inspect.

 Now click on the Console tab.
 Wherever you see gtag.js spelled out in big letters, you have your tag installed.

 Or, if you have Universal Analytics installed, you’ll see “Google Analytics”.